merlinlikethewizard/GameAlgorithms/README.md

 # GameAlgorithms
 This is a project containing three algorithms I implemented for a java game I'm working on.
 I wanted to create a separate repository to show off these standalone algorithms.
-I apologize for the lack of comments.
+I apologize for the lack of comments, this was a solo project and I haven't had time to make it nice yet.

 ## Sweep and Prune
 This is a broadphase algorithm for keeping track of all objects in a world that have overlapping bounding boxes.